Efficient Random Walks on Riemannian Manifolds: Introduction

 \section{Introduction}

 Probabilistic models in continuous time with geometric constraints lead to Brownian motion and stochastic differential equations (SDEs) on Riemannian manifolds $(M,g)$.
-The theory of Brownian motion and SDEs on manifolds has been extensively studied (see, e.g., ~\cite{emery1989,hsu2002})---and many results from the Euclidean setting can be generalized to manifold-valued SDEs.
+The theory of Brownian motion and SDEs on manifolds has been extensively studied (see, e.g., ~\cite{emery1989,hsu2002}) -- and many results from the Euclidean setting can be generalized to manifold-valued SDEs.
 One example is Donsker's theorem.
-Here, one considers a geodesic random walk for which the update step at the current location $x_i$ is obtained by uniformly sampling a unit tangent vector $v \sim \operatorname{Unif}( S_{x_i})$ with $S_x := \{u\in T_{x}M : \lVert u\rVert_g = 1\}$ and following a geodesic path by setting $x_{i+1} := \operatorname{Exp}_{x_i} (\tau v)$ for some small enough time parameter $\tau$, where $\operatorname{Exp}_{x}:T_xM \to M$ denotes the exponential map.
-Jørgensen proved that on complete Riemannian manifolds that satisfy mild assumptions (which in particular hold for compact manifolds), the scaling limit of such a geodesic random walk is the Brownian motion on $(M,g)$, see~\cite{jorgensen1975}.
+Here, one considers a geodesic random walk for which the update step at the current location $x_i$ is obtained by uniformly sampling a unit tangent vector $\bar{v} \sim \operatorname{Unif}( S_{x_i})$ with $S_x := \{u\in T_{x}M : \lVert u\rVert_g = 1\}$ and following a geodesic path by setting $x_{i+1} := \operatorname{Exp}_{x_i} (\varepsilon v)$ for some small enough parameter $\varepsilon$, where $v:=\sqrt{m} \bar{v}$, $m$ denotes the dimension of the manifold, and $\operatorname{Exp}_{x}:T_xM \to M$ is the exponential map.
+We will discuss the reason for scaling by $\sqrt{m}$ below.
+J{\o}rgensen proved that on complete Riemannian manifolds that satisfy mild assumptions (which in particular hold for compact manifolds), the scaling limit of such a geodesic random walk is the Brownian motion on $(M,g)$, see~\cite{jorgensen1975}.
 This result has recently been generalized to the setting of Finsler manifolds, see~\cite{ma2021}.

-In principle, it is thus possible to simulate Brownian motion on Riemannian manifolds by computing geodesic random walks---analogously to how one would use Donsker's theorem in the Euclidean case.
-Unfortunately, this procedure is not computationally efficient on manifolds since the solution of the non-linear second-order geodesic ODE has to be computed in every step.
-With biophysical applications in mind, we are interested in efficient and simple, yet convergent, methods in order to approximate Brownian motion on Riemannian manifolds.
+In principle, it is thus possible to simulate Brownian motion on Riemannian manifolds by computing geodesic random walks -- analogously to how one would use Donsker's theorem in the Euclidean case.
+Unfortunately, this procedure is not computationally efficient on manifolds since the solution of a non-linear second-order geodesic ODE has to be computed in every step.
+With an eye on applications, we are interested in efficient and simple, yet convergent, methods in order to approximate Brownian motion on Riemannian manifolds.